-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Oct.
-2017) (Blue font = Completed by Nov.
-2017) (Red Font = (10) RECOMMENDATION HAS BEEN MET) 9 In order to meet the Standards, the team recommends the College improve its evaluation process of student support and learning services to include discussion of services offered at all centers and for distance education based on robust Service Area Outcomes and SLO assessments that lead to quality improvement of student support programs and services in support of the college's mission.
-(Standards II.C.1, II.C.2) Student Services Council The Library will continue to conduct a similar survey on an annual basis to gather feedback on programs and services to guide planning for continuous improvement.
+Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by Dec.
+2017) (Blue font = Completed by Jan.
+2018) (Red Font = (12 out of 17) RECOMMENDATION HAS BEEN MET) 9 In order to meet the Standards, the team recommends the College improve its evaluation process of student support and learning services to include discussion of services offered at all centers and for distance education based on robust Service Area Outcomes and SLO assessments that lead to quality improvement of student support programs and services in support of the college's mission.
+(Standards II.C.1, II.C.2) Student Services Council gather feedback on programs and services to guide planning for continuous improvement.
 Library faculty, staff, and administrators met to conduct Program Reflections on 8/26/17.
 Results of the Spring 2017 Library Survey were used to guide the conversation about 2016-2017 accomplishments to set goals for 2017-2018.
 As a result of discussions in spring 2017, the Library hours have been expanded by 2 hours each day.
 The Library will now close at 9 pm Monday-Thursday, and at 4 pm on Fridays.
 RECOMMENDATION HAS BEEN MET Full review of student services at the Centers and for distance education is in process.
 A team lead by LaKisha Bradley (Larry Walker, Grace Anongchanya, Alethea DeSoto, Nicole Dunne) met to define the available services at outreach centers and online.
 Counseling through online "Cranium Café" is being provided.
 Counselors are going through training to serve students through this means at all physical sites and online.
-Research Office will develop a survey for all four campuses to cover students' awareness and usage of student services, their satisfaction with service levels, and their needs for additional services.
+Research Office will develop a survey for all four campuses to cover students' awareness and usage of student services.
 Survey will be conducted during the early/middle of the fall 2017 term.
 Service Area planning and assessment will be included in TracDat.
 Team will be working to update the Student Services Program Review Calendar and develop a cycle for program level outcome assessments.
+Data in SARS Track was reviewed to identify traffic levels and requests for